Have you ever had a Whole of Life policy with NatWest?

 - I did not ask NatWest to set-up my whole of life policy.

-- I was not advised by NatWest that my Life Cover premiums could fluctuate.
+- I was not told by NatWest that my Life Cover premiums could fluctuate.

 - I was told by NatWest that my Life Cover would pay the full amount on first death.